tfgg/yournextmep/_candidates/eu2014/labour/derek-vaughan.md

 person: derek-vaughan
 region: wales
 party: labour
-title: Wales - Labour Party - Derek Vaughan
+title: Derek Vaughan is running for MEP in Wales for the Labour Party
 incumbent: true
 ---